 Paul Dewey, Executive Director.

-A long-time Central Oregon resident, founded Central Oregon LandWatch and has been active in the organization since its inception in 1986.
+A long-time Central Oregon resident, Paul founded Central Oregon LandWatch and has been active in the organization since its inception in 1986.

 Paul received his law degree from the University of Virginia, and has practiced law for 30 years specializing in land use, environmental, and Native American law.
 He is admitted to practice in Oregon, the Federal District Court of Oregon, the Ninth Circuit, the Federal Court of Claims and the Federal Circuit, and has experience with cases involving the Clean Water Act, the Endangered Species Act, NFMA and NEPA, and Oregon land use laws.
 He has worked for two Oregon governors reviewing roadless areas in the state and was on Governor Kitzhaber’s Eastside Forest Advisory Council.